project-ida/two-state-quantum-systems/src/04-TBD.md

 np.conj(psi[:,10])@ (H @ psi[:,10])
 ```

-Let's automate this process using a function.
+Let's automate this process for all time steps using a function.

 ```python
 def expectation(operator, states):